-And he’s on the cusp of something big in the Melebourne music scene, with local and international releases as Yaw Faso.
+And he’s on the cusp of something big in the Melbourne music scene, with local and international releases as Yaw Faso.

-‘Western Edge has given me confidence, and it spired off to other opportunities.
+‘Western Edge has given me confidence, and it brought other opportunities.
 It’s also helped me to be a leader,’ says Oti, who tackles issues such as gambling, domestic violence and fate in powerful community theatre productions, as a performer with the Edge Ensemble and as a facilitator.

 ‘All this work has really opened my mind.
 I don’t see something for what it is – I look into it and understand the way things happen and why.
 I think it’s stimulated my mind to have a bigger line of sight,’ says Oti.